-Shedding of intestinal lining.
+Shedding of the intestinal lining.

 From time to time, chickens shed their intestinal lining.
 This can cause one to panic, but shedding of the intestinal lining in chickens is perfectly normal.

 The intestinal lining regenerates itself, creating new cells.
-As part of the process the old lining needs to get out of the body.
-In chickens this happens through their droppings.
+As part of the process, the old lining needs to get out of the body.
+In chickens, this happens through their droppings.

 Chickens that are shedding their intestinal linings will not look sick.
 They will behave normally, eat and drink normally.

 It is always a good practice to do a test when you suspect the reddish color in the chicken droppings in blood.
 The tests include feeling the poop with your hands.
-Wear a glove, pick the chicken poop and feel the reddish part.
+Wear a glove, pick the chicken poop, and feel the reddish part.

 If it feels more solid and is contiguous, you have nothing to worry about.
 It is the normal process of shedding intestinal linings.
-The other test is putting the chicken poop in water.
+The other test is putting the chicken poop in the water.
 If the water turns color to pink, it is blood.
 And you must take action immediately.

-If the reddish part does not dissolve in the water, then it is shedding of intestinal lining and you have nothing to worry about.
+If the reddish part does not dissolve in the water, then it is shedding of the intestinal lining and you have nothing to worry about.

 Shedding of intestinal linings should be something to worry about if it is happening frequently.
 This means that something else, other than the normal regeneration of cells is causing the chickens to shed their intestinal linings.